-Scott Walker, CaringWorks’ Vice President of Residential Services, began his career in social services over 25 years ago.
-He received his Master's of Social Work (MSW) Degree and has held a number of positions in the field.
-Scott started his career in New York in State Government with the Office of Mental Retardation and Developmental Disabilities (OMRDD).
-He also worked with the New York City Board Of Educations (NYC/BOE) in both Dean of Students and Director capacities.
-After moving to Atlanta more than a decade ago, Scott worked for Georgia Department of Community Affairs (DCA) coordinating housing programs for individuals with disabilities.
+Scott Walker, CaringWorks’ Vice President (VP) & Chief Operating Officer (COO), began his career in social services over 25 years ago.
+He received his Master of Social Work (MSW) Degree from Stony Brook University and since has held a number of positions in the field.
+Scott started his career in New York in State Government with the Office of Mental Retardation and Developmental Disabilities (OMRDD) in the role of Administrative Coordinator.
+He also worked with the New York City Board of Education (NYC/BOE), in both Dean of Students and Director positions.
+After moving to Atlanta almost 20 years ago, Scott worked for Georgia Department of Community Affairs (DCA), coordinating housing programs for individuals with disabilities.
 This experience led him to CaringWorks in the summer of 2013.
-In his current capacity, Scott is responsible for the residential operations of the agency.
-His primary focus is on providing quality services to all clients and helping to encourage and support their independence.
+In his current capacity, Scott is responsible for the daily administrative operations of the agency.
+His primary objectives are to provide strategic direction and guidance to staff, also encouraging the promotion of quality services to all clients.
 Scott completed Executive Leadership programs with the Georgia Center for Non Profits High Potential Diverse Leaders (HPDL) and United Way of Atlanta Volunteer Involvement Program (VIP) in 2017.
-He serves on the Board of Directors of the Georgia Supportive Housing Association.
+He currently serves on the Board of Directors of the Georgia Supportive Housing Association (GSHA).

 Verdina Walker joined CaringWorks after working with the March of Dimes for ten years as Assistant Regional Controller.
 Verdina received a Bachelor of Science degree in accounting from North Carolina Agricultural and Technical State University.
 She was awarded the Distinguished Alumni Award from the National Association for Equal Opportunity in Higher Education (NAFEO) for her service to her fellow alumni and alma mater.
 In 2010, she was honored to be included as one of Who’s Who in Black Atlanta.
 Currently, Verdina serves as Treasurer of the Board for the Northwest Georgia Chapter of the National Coalition of 100 Black Women, a non-profit organization whose mission is to advocate on behalf of Black women and girls to promote leadership development and gender equity in the areas of health, education and economic empowerment.
 She was recently nominated as one of Atlanta’s Women of Distinction by the March of Dimes for her work in the nonprofit sector.
 She believes in her responsibility to give back.